Fast MLE Computation for the Dirichlet Multinomial: The Dirichlet-Multinomial Solution

 \section{The Dirichlet-Multinomial Solution}

-The technique for the fast Dirichlet multinomial solution starts along the same lines.
-Again, the data is an $N$ x $K$ matrix, except now each entry is a count, representing the number of times that category has been seen while sampling that row.
+The technique for the fast Dirichlet-multinomial solution is similar.
+The data is still an $N$ x $K$ matrix, except now each entry is a count, representing the number of times that category has been seen while sampling that row.
 Typically some rows will have more samples than others.
 If a row has all zeros, no data was gathered from this sample, and it will not affect the estimate of the Dirichlet.

-Start with the probability of seeing the data matrix $D$ given a set of alphas.
+We can use the Dirichlet-multinomial formula in equation~\eqref{eq:dirichlet_multinomial_formula} to find the probability of seeing the data matrix $D$ given Dirichlet distribution \(\alpha\).